e3dw1n/J.A.R.V.I.S/README.md

 # J.A.R.V.I.S
- Just a Rather Very Intelligent System

-ill write a tutorial for it later. come later
+ Just a Rather Very Intelligent System ill probably do a tutorial on it just wait